Modelling structure and predicting dynamics of discussion threads in online boards: Model comparison

 where $s$ is the size of a sample tree and $\hat{s}$ is the predicted size.
 The following models were used for comparison.

 \textit{Dynamic Poisson model (DP) \cite{Crane2008,Agarwal2009}.} The time series is modelled as a point process with deterministic time-dependent intensity $\lambda(t)$.
-DP has originally been applied to Twitter cascades, with a power-law functional form for the intensity.
+DP has previously been applied to Youtube views and Twitter cascades with a power-law functional form for the intensity.
 In our experiments on discussion trees, we found that the most accurate results were achieved with a lognormal intensity $\mathsf{LogN}(\mu,\sigma)$.
-The parameters are fitted using maximum likelihood method.
+The parameters are fitted using the maximum likelihood method.

 \textit{Reinforced Poisson Process (RPP) \cite{Shen2014,RP2015}.} The time series is generated by a point process with reinforced intensity $\lambda(t,k) = cf(t)r(k)$, where $t$ is time and $k=k(t)$ is the current number of events in the time series.
-The background intensity $f(t)$ models the general interest in the subject and was assumed to have a lognormal $\mathsf{LogN}(\mu,\sigma)$ functional form. $r(k)=\sum_{i=1}^{k} \exp(-d i)$, where $d>0$, is the reinforcement factor.
+The background intensity $f(t)$ models the general interest in the subject and was assumed to have a lognormal $\mathsf{LogN}(\mu,\sigma)$ functional form.
+The same kernel function has been used to model the citation dynamics \cite{Shen2014}. $r(k)=\sum_{i=1}^{k} \exp(-d i)$, where $d>0$, is the reinforcement factor, meaning that each new event $i$ adds an $\exp(-d i)$ increase to the overall intensity.

+We took these models in order to underline the complexity of the discussion process.
+If the DP models discussions uniformly without extra triggering, the RPP enriches the dynamics with time-independent reinforcement.
+The Hawkes process presents a next step of refinement, where reinforcement is itself time-dependent.
 We note the existence of more sophisticated models that use multiplicative Hawkes processes for prediction of Twitter cascades \cite{zhao2015seismic, kobayashi2016tideh}.
-However, the model \cite{zhao2015seismic} is only designed to predict the total size of the cascade, and \cite{kobayashi2016tideh} is designed to model circadian patterns, which are not present in our data.
+However, the model \cite{zhao2015seismic} is only designed to predict the total size of the cascade, whereas we concentrate on total future activity, and \cite{kobayashi2016tideh} is designed to model circadian patterns, which are not present in our data.